 - Reception: usually once we get to the reception, the rest of the evening naturally unfolds with dinner and dancing.
 Scheduled events may include toasts, first dances, cake cutting, etc.

 - Guest coverage: although your guests will not be the main focus of the day, you can expect a few of them to be photographed.
-If you want more pictures of your guests having fun and also entertain them at the same time with a take-home souvenir, you may want to consider getting a Photobooth.
-Ask me for referrals.
+If you want more pictures of your guests having fun and also entertain them at the same time with a take-home gift, you may want to consider getting a Photobooth.

 3) What kind of equipment do you use?